kkunapuli/kkunapuli.github.io/_pages/dfs/distributed_system.md

 All locks have a minimal scope in order to prevent deadlock or excessive blocking.
 {: .notice--warning}

-Because we are simulating a DFS on a single computer, Data Node saves a block of data in its own directory: data_<port>.
-Each allocated block of data is represented by a file: blk_<num>.bin; Data Node does not put a limit on block filesize (Name Node handles 4MB limit).
+Because we are simulating a DFS on a single computer, Data Node saves a block of data in its own directory: data_$port.
+Each allocated block of data is represented by a file: blk_$num.bin; Data Node does not put a limit on block filesize (Name Node handles 4MB limit).
 Of course, we could use a more complex file storage mechanism if warranted.

 In practice, Name Node and each Data Node would be on independent computers.
 Why did we test using a single computer?
 Because it's MUCH easier.
 With the DFS entirely contained on one computer, testing can be performed anytime, anywhere, on a single laptop.
 {: .notice--warning}